-A cache plugin takes what we could call a snapshot of the dynamic content that WordPress serves, and convert it to static content: this way all the HTML, images, CSS and JS files of your site will be cached.
+A cache plugin takes what we could call a snapshot of the dynamic content that WordPress serves and converts it to static content: this way, all the HTML, images, CSS, and JS files of your site will be cached.

 This makes the process a lot faster: the heavy lifting that WordPress has to do to send a web page to the browser is limited to the very first time the page is visited.